Ever wondered why so many articles, blog posts, videos and newsletters are based around the idea of a list?

 However, for every other kind of business, relying exclusively on lists is a bad idea.
 And they should be used sparingly.

 For example, I could have written this post as a list.

-- It would have taken me half as long to write.
+- It would have taken me a lot less time to write.

 - It would have been shared a lot more on social networks.